flegall/oseille/README.md

 Use Ant to generate the jar file.

 # Usage

+- Build or download the jar file (harpagon.jar)[http://flegall.github.com/oseille/harpagon.jar] and the shell/batch scripts (harpagon)[http://flegall.github.com/oseille/harpagon] / (harpagaon.bat)[http://flegall.github.com/oseille/harpagon.bat]
+- Install the harpagon.jar and their script in a  directory
-See syntax.txt to understand the syntax of the command line.
+- See syntax.txt to understand the syntax of the command line.

 # Data model
 Oseille's model works on account files.